-- Pour entire contents of Fast Etch bottle into the tank and slowly rotate to allow it to contact all surfaces until there is a uniform gray appearance.
-Pour out contents into original container and dispose of a ccording to local laws or save for further parts rust removal.
+- 7. Pour entire contents of Fast Etch bottle into the tank and slowly rotate to allow it to contact all surfaces until there is a uniform gray appearance.
+Pour out contents into original container and dispose of according to local laws or save for further parts rust removal.

-- While the tank interior is still wet from the Fast Etch, pour in 1 quart of Acetone (available at hardware and building supply stores).
+- 8. While the tank interior is still wet from the Fast Etch, pour in 1 quart of Acetone (available at hardware and building supply stores).
 Tank should have a uniform gray appearance.
-Carefully inspect all tank areas t o make sure there is no rust remaining.
+Carefully inspect all tank areas to make sure there is no rust remaining.

-- Shake sealer container well before use.
+- 10. Shake sealer container well before use.
 Keep container tightly closed when not in use.
-Stop all tank outlets
+Stop all tank outlets except fill spout.

-- Pour Eastwood Gas Tank Sealer into tank, temporarily close fill neck, and coat entire inner surface by slowly rotating tank in all directions.
-When all surfaces have been completely coated, a generous
+- 11. Pour Eastwood Gas Tank Sealer into tank, temporarily close fill neck, and coat entire inner surface by slowly rotating tank in all directions.

 - Forced ventilation is important to prevent sealer from reflowing and puddling and for thorough drying.